KnightChaser/vbnecro/README.md

-# vbnecro
+# vnecro
 > **This project is under development and not stable.
 It's currently under at idea realization phase.**

-`vbnecro` is a simple tool for controlling VirtualBox machines, especially Linux-based guests.
+`vnecro` is a simple tool for controlling virtual machines, especially Linux-based guests.
 It allows you to perform operations such as managing snapshots, starting, executing shell commands inside the guest, and shutting down the VMs.

 ## Constraints

 - **Manual Setup:** Users must manually configure the machines on VirtualBox.
 - **Guest Additions:** The guest OS must have VirtualBox Guest Additions installed.
 - **Auto-Login:** For guest control commands to work reliably, auto-login must be enabled on the guest.
+- Also note that this project is currently support only Virtualbox.

 ## Example Configuration File